IntelPython/numba-dpex/README.md

 ## dppy

-dppy is a proof-of-concept backend for NUMBA to support compilation for Intel CPU and GPU architectures.
+dppy is a proof-of-concept backend for Numba to support compilation for Intel CPU and GPU architectures.
 The present implementation of dpPy is based on OpenCL 2.1, but is likely to change in the future to rely on Sycl/DPC++ or Intel Level-0 driver API.